 Founder of both I love being Black and Traveling Black, Kumi Rauf, focuses specifically on travel experiences connecting the African Diaspora around the globe.
 His focus on ‘Traveling Black’ is not only on the travelers, but also within the local communities as well.

 “One of the things that we focus on specifically is that we are aiming at Black restaurants, Black guides, Black history, and Black culture when we travel.
 When we get there, our goal is to put our green dollars in somebody’s Black pocket.
 Sometimes, this is hard to do, even in Africa.
 For example, in South Africa, finding a Black safari guide was extremely hard to do in Kruger National Park.
 Something you might assume there is a plethora of, because it’s Africa, but, unfortunately, this is not the case.”

 Wakanda for real anyone?

 Some companies have even started advertising trips back to Africa in unison with the popular 2018 Marvel film, Black Panther, offering travelers a chance to experience ‘WAKANDA for real’.
-Lawrence Maclean, founder of African American Travelers, reflects on the recent uptake for trips to Africa within his company.
+Lawrence McLean, founder of African American Travelers, reflects on the recent uptake for trips to Africa within his company.

-“When we started to promote this Home for the Holidays trip, in order to drive people to register sooner rather than later, the coupon code for this particular trip was Wakanda For Real, because, I think people really started realize that a real life version of Wakanda does exist.
+“When we started to promote this Home for the Holidays trip, in order to drive people to register sooner rather than later, the coupon code for this particular trip was Wakanda For Real, because, I think people really started to realize that a real life version of Wakanda does exist.
 It’s certainly driving African-Americans back home, and will for some time to come.”